amanzi/amanzi/test_suites/verification/flow/saturated/transient/butler_strip_2d/amanzi_butler_strip_2d.rst

 Model
 -----

-Flow within zones that do not contain the pumping well can be described mathematically as :eq:`flow_nowell`
+Flow within zones that do not contain the pumping well can be described mathematically in terms of drawdown :math:`s` as :eq:`flow_nowell`

 .. math:: \frac{\partial ^2 s_i}{\partial x^2}
    + \frac{\partial ^2 s_i}{\partial y^2}